followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/selectRowsByIndexes(indexes).md

 <!--paramName1-->indexes<!--/paramName1-->
 <!--paramType1-->array<!--/paramType1-->
 <!--paramDescription1-->
-The indexes of the rows to be selected.
+The indexes of rows to be selected.
 <!--/paramDescription1-->

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
+A Promise of the jQuery.Deferred object resolved after the grid has selected the specified rows.
 <!--/returnDescription-->

 <!--fullDescription-->